CamiWilliams/LevelUpRiddles-Workshop/Step 0 - Initialize Riddle Game/README.md

 26. Click **Add.**
 27. Click **Save**.

-Next, we will upload the Riddle Game skill code into Lambda.
+<a name="uploadzip"></a>Next, we will upload the Riddle Game skill code into Lambda.
 You should now see details of your riddleGameWorkshop Lambda function that includes your function&#39;s ARN in the upper right and the Configuration view of your function.

 28. Click on the **riddleGameWorkshop** part of the tree in the **Designer** view.
 29. Scroll down to see the **Function code** view.